-The consolidated entity's principal financial instruments comprise cash and short-term deposits.
+The consolidated entity's principal financial instruments comprise cash, short-term deposits and borrowings (cash advance facility).

 The main purpose of these financial instruments was to provide additional funding capacity for the consolidated entity's operations.

 The consolidated entity has various other financial instruments such as trade debtors and trade creditors, which arise directly from its operations.